• DEBA R MOHANTY, September 11, 2014

-Over the years, the 'taken for granted attitude' of Indian policy-makers have distanced India to such an extent from Nepal that contiguous border between the two countries seem unfathomable since the mid-1990s.
-It took a prime minister of India 17 long years to dismantle the distance and reach out to the Nepalese youth.
-The recent two-day high-profile visit by Indian Prime Minister to the Himalayan nation speaks volume of the sense, sensitiveness, confidence and consequences of bilateral relations that India wants to nurture with Nepal.
+Over the years, Indian policy-makers 'taken-for-granted attitude' has distanced India from Nepal to such an extent that the contiguous border between the two countries seems unfathomable since the mid-1990s.
+It took a prime minister of India 17 years to dismantle the distance and reach out to the Nepalese youth.
+The recent two-day high-profile visit by the Indian Prime Minister to the Himalayan nation speaks volumes about the sense, sensitiveness, confidence, and consequences of bilateral relations India wants to nurture with Nepal.

-What doesn't get measured, doesn't get managed.
-This is the sad story of environmental deterioration around the world which has been religiously and rigorously measuring gross national product (GNP) to ascertain the growth of a nation.
+What doesn't get measured doesn't get managed.
+This is the sad story of environmental deterioration around the world, which has been religiously and rigorously measuring gross national product (GNP) to ascertain the growth of a nation.
 But, a tiny Himalayan country has deviated from such calculation of national progress.
-The Gross National Happiness (GNH), as Bhutan's economic path to development, has less talked about in mainstream economics.
-And, this is not a fairytale!
+The Gross National Happiness (GNH), Bhutan's economic path to development, has been less talked about in mainstream economics.
+And this is not a fairytale!

-The violent Sunni insurgency in Iraq (2014), no doubt, has different implications for different countries in the region.
+The violent Sunni insurgency in Iraq (2014) undoubtedly has different implications for different countries in the region.
 The purpose of this article, however, is not to discuss all these implications.
 The article is limited to the role of the Islamic State of Iraq and Syria (ISIS) in Iraq and its implications for Iran.

 ISIS and Vested Interests